Skip to main content

 If you withdraw from an Expedition before the Expedition departure date, for any reason, you must inform Raleigh in writing as soon as possible.

-15.3 Ending the agreement before your expedition departure date
+14.3 Ending the agreement before your Expedition departure date

 If you are allocated a place on an Expedition but you need to defer your place because of medical, family, or other legitimate reasons, Raleigh, in the case that future Expeditions take place, may transfer your payment amount (including any deposit) already paid by you to Raleigh towards the cost of an alternative Raleigh Expedition within the following guidelines:

-• If you are a volunteer, you may only transfer to a new Expedition with a departure date that is less than twelve (12) months after the end date of the original Expedition, provided that you agree to the fees that apply to the new Expedition.
+If you are a Venturer, you may only transfer to a new Expedition with a departure date that is less than twelve (12) months after the start date of the original Expedition, provided that you agree to the fees that apply to the new Expedition.

-• If you are a volunteer manager or Deputy Operations Coordinator, your offer from us shall be valid for two (2) years from the date of your assessment and, therefore, you may only defer to a new Expedition with a departure date that is within two (2) years of your assessment date, provided that you agree to the minimum payment target that applies to the new Expedition and,
+If you are a Venturer Manager, your offer from us shall be valid for 12 months from the date of your assessment and, therefore, you may only defer to a new Expedition with a departure date that is within 12 months of your assessment date, provided that you agree to the minimum payment target that applies to the new Expedition.

-17. Leaving an expedition early due to unforeseen circumstances outside of your control
+16. Leaving an Expedition early due to unforeseen circumstances outside of your control

-17.1 Leaving an expedition early due to unforeseen circumstances outside of your control
+16.1 Leaving an Expedition early due to unforeseen circumstances outside of your control

-If, through unforeseen and unavoidable circumstances outside your reasonable control (including severe illness, family bereavement or another equivalent compassionate issue), you request to cancel your place on an Expedition, or request to leave an Expedition before its conclusion, Raleigh, at its sole discretion (whilst acting reasonably), will offer you a deferred place to encourage and help facilitate you to complete your programme with us on an alternative Expedition at a later date (subject to availability); offering a discount on the minimum payment target on that alternative Raleigh Expedition, calculated based on the number of incomplete days of your original programme minus your deposit), up to the half-way point of your programme (after this point no discount will be offered), provided that you agree:
+If, through unforeseen and unavoidable circumstances outside your reasonable control (including severe illness, family bereavement or another equivalent compassionate issue), you request to leave an Expedition before its conclusion, Raleigh, at its sole discretion (whilst acting reasonably), will offer you a deferred place to encourage and help facilitate you to complete your programme with us on an alternative Expedition at a later date (subject to availability).

-17.2 You are responsible for additional costs and arrangements where you leave an expedition early
+16.2 You are responsible for additional costs and arrangements where you leave an Expedition early

 If you leave an Expedition before its conclusion, you are responsible for any additional costs and arrangements of your early return from the Expedition to your registered home address, including any supplemental costs payable for transport to the departure airport and flights from the Expedition country.